redpesk-common/recovery-tools-binding/docs/1-recovery-architecture.md

 ### Initramfs creation

-To create the initramfs dedicated for redpesk OS, dracut uses configuration files.
+To create the initramfs dedicated for redpesk OS, **dracut** uses configuration files.
 They are installed in the `/etc/dracut.conf.d/redpesk/` directory thanks to [features/initramfs.ks](https://github.com/redpesk-infra/rp-kickstarts/blob/batz-2.0-update/features/initramfs.ks).

 There are dracut modules too which are available in `/usr/lib/dracut/modules.d/99recovery`.

-In output, a image must be converted to U-Boot ramdisk in order to be readable for U-Boot.
+In output, an image must be converted to U-Boot ramdisk in order to be readable by U-Boot.

 ```bash
 #Create and correct dracut initramfs file to be loaded into U-Boot